tvlgiao/bc-supermarket-docs/docs/customization.md

 Then go to **Storefront** > **Image Manager**, upload your banner images with appropriated name: `products-by-category-{i}.jpg` where `{i}` is replaced by category order starting from 1.

+Watch this video for step by step instruction:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0cWTw4xr_w0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Display featured product items

+To show products sorted by _Featured_, edit the products, change the **Sort Order** value to smaller than others.
+By default, Sort Order value is 0, therefore you need to update the products you want to display by featured order a smaller value, negative number also works well.

+Please note that products by category sorted by _featured item_ are different than **featured products**.
+Your featured products (which are marked stars) won't show here if the **Sort Order** value is not set correctly.

+Watch this video for step by step instruction:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lV931JCfvEc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>